 Well, there are a handful of creative strategies out there.
-Here are 11 fun ways you can build links without burning yourself out :
+Here are eleven fun ways you can build links without burning yourself out:

-April fools is coming up soon, so why don’t you leverage it to build links.
-You shouldn’t do an April fools joke that’s obvious, instead you should take a page out of TechCrunch’s book and follow their strategy.
+April Fools’ Day is coming up soon, so why don’t you leverage it to build links?
+You shouldn’t do an April Fools’ joke that’s obvious; instead, you should take a page out of TechCrunch’s book and follow their strategy.

 They wrote a blog post on March 31st a few years ago on Richard Rosenblatt’s yacht, which was called “The AdSense”.
-A lot of people believed the post was real and over 600 people tweeted about it and some even linked to it.
+A lot of people believed the post was real.
+Over 600 people tweeted about it, and some even linked to it.

-The key to creating a good April fools joke is to make it realistic.
-Do something the day before April 1st and go above and beyond to make it seem realistic.
-TechCrunch got Rosenblatt to record his voice talking about the post, which made it seem more realistic.
+The key to creating a good April Fools’ joke is to make it believable.
+Do something the day before April 1st, and go above and beyond to make it seem realstic.
+TechCrunch got Rosenblatt to record his voice talking about the post, which gave it credibility.

-If you want your April fools idea to build links, it has to be good.
+If you want your April Fools’ Day idea to build links, it has to be good.
 You can’t do something mediocre.

 Strategy #2: Interview experts

 One of the easiest ways to build links is to interview experts.
-If you email someone on how great they are and how you want to interview them, it’s rare that they will say no.
+If you email your prospects telling them how great they are and how much you want to interview them, chances are they won’t say no.

-I myself get asked to do around 4 interviews each week and I never say no. I’ve also emailed dozens of other people to interview them and it’s also rare that they say no… this even worked when my blog wasn’t popular.
+I myself get asked to do around four interviews each week, and I never say no. I’ve also emailed dozens of other people with requests for interviews, and it’s also been rare that they said no… this even worked when my blog wasn’t popular.

-So how do you build links when you interview an expert?
-Well most experts have a website, so once you interview them you can ask them to share it with their readers or even tweet and post it on Facebook.
+So, how do you build links when you interview an expert?
+Well, most experts have a website.
+So, once you interview them, you can ask them to share the interview with their readers or even tweet and post it on Facebook.

-I’ve found that over 90% of the time people will at least share the interview on Twitter and Facebook and over 40% of the time people will link to it from their website.
-One trick to boosting your link percentage chance is to look and see if people have a press page before you ask them for an interview.
+I’ve found that over 90% of the time, people will at least share the interview on Twitter and Facebook, and over 40% of the time, people will link to it from their website.
+One trick to boosting your link percentage chance is to find out if people have a press page before you ask them for an interview.
 If they have one, the chance of them linking to your interview is over 95%.

 Strategy #3: Infographics

-This is my favorite method of building links, as I love making complex data easy to understand.
-Mint used this strategy heavily in their early days, in which they made complex financial data easy to understand through beautiful graphics.
+This is my favorite method of building links as I love making complex data easy to understand.
+Mint used this strategy heavily in their early days.
+They made complex financial data easy to understand through beautiful graphics.

-So what’s the key to generating links from your infographics?
-Well you first need to have an embed code at the bottom of each infographic so people can link back and secondly you should follow the promotion strategies in this blog post.
+So, what’s the key to generating links from your infographics?
+Well, you first need to have an embed code at the bottom of each infographic so people can link back.
+Secondly, you should follow the promotion strategies in this blog post.

 Strategy #4: Quizzes

 You may know Matt Inman as the guy behind the Oatmeal, but most of us SEOs know him as the master of quizzes.
-He got his start at SEOmoz in the early days and then the started getting into link creation through linkbait.
+He got his start at SEOmoz and then moved into link creation through linkbait.

 He ranked Mingle2 for all of the online dating terms by creating viral quizzes such as: how many 5 year olds can you take in a fight.
 He then took that same strategy and got a payday loan site ranked for all of the payday loan related keywords.

-Matt currently has quizzes on The Oatmeal and you should consider replicating the strategy if you want to build thousand of links.
-Just be careful as both his dating site and payday loan site got dinged by Google, but you shouldn’t have that problem if you follow these rules though:
+Matt currently has quizzes on The Oatmeal, and you should consider replicating the strategy if you want to build thousands of links.
+Just be careful as both his dating site and payday loan site got dinged by Google, but you shouldn’t have that problem if you follow these rules:

 Strategy #5: Personalized videos

 Do you remember Elf Yourself?
-JibJab created that campaign for OfficeMax and hundreds of thousands of people Elf’d themselves.
-In which they uploaded a picture of their face and JibJab created an Elf video out of it.
+JibJab created that campaign for OfficeMax, and hundreds of thousands of people Elf’d themselves.
+They uploaded a picture of their faces, and JibJab created Elf videos for them.

-At the end of the video, you were given a link that you can share with others or post on your blog.
+At the end of the video, you were given a link that you could share with others, whether through email or blog post.

 If you can come up with a creative video concept that allows people to personalize the video, you can leverage it to build links.
 People love sharing funny personalized videos.